Spixmaster/instagram-private-api/README.md

 ***
 * Q: Did not you forget to make some post login request during the login process?
 * A: I am aware of them but do not deem them to be necessary.
 It works fine without them.
+***
+* Q: The API requests me to solve a challenge manually.
+What do I need to do?
+* A: Just follow the instructions sent with the message.
+There is no reason to worry.
+Your session is still valid but Instagram blocks requests from it as long as you have not solved the challenge.
+The challenge is nothing remarkable.
+It is a simple captcha.
+You will encounter it when you log in to Instagram in your browser.

+## Safe usage
+Everything you read here in this section is not required but I would recommend you follow suit these advices.
+* Do not keep to many open sessions which happens if you only log in to Instagram with your account but do not logout and instead just delete the cookies and uuids.
+Thus call the logout member function if you no longer want to use that specific session.
+This will delete the proper files from your machine for you.
+It is a security risk and should make Instagram suspicous if there are to many open session for your account.
+Go to [this page](https://www.instagram.com/session/login_activity/) when logged in in your browser and manage your open sessions if your forgot to logou and just deleted your cookies.
+* After the login go to [this page](https://www.instagram.com/session/login_activity/) in your browser again and approve your login.
+You will encouter the information that a device logged in.
+Just tell Instagram that that was you by clicking the proper button.

 ## Technical
 An [MITM attack](https://www.youtube.com/watch?v=rub_uNFwTF8) on a mobile device is needed to get all Instagram's endpoints.
 As Instagram has some additional security measures it is needed to [break certificate pinning](https://www.youtube.com/watch?v=yJRlMmJjrhY).